 The security of your GIS resources relies on proper, stringent authentication and authorization of your users.
 Authentication is the process of verifying the identity of a user, while authorization is the process of verifying that an authenticated user has the permission to access the requested resource or perform the requested operation.
 To enforce permissions for secured resources and operations, a user is first authenticated, then their authorization is verified.
 These terms are defined by your security model.

 The security model of your ArcGIS Server site determines who can access the site's services, who can publish, modify, and delete services, and who can perform administrative tasks in the site.
-There are multiple security models available, depending on the configuration of your GIS deployment and whether you want to integrate your organization's enterprise identity provider with your deployment.
+There are multiple security models available, depending on the configuration of your GIS deployment and whether you want to integrate your organization-specific identity provider with your deployment.

 Users, roles, and permissions